The Boy in the Striped Pyjamas

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Boy in the Striped Pyjamas against these established plot points, we can identify how Mark Herman utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Boy in the Striped Pyjamas within the drama genre.

 Comparative Analysis